Support SUPPORT

 Adding or removing authorized users

-If you're the BRP and you'd like to add or remove authorized users on the account, contact us.
-For Business & Government accounts, either the BRP or an authorized user can contact us.
+If you are the BRP, you can use the steps below to add or remove authorized users to your account.
+For Business & Government accounts, the BRP or an authorized user can contact us .

 Was this helpful?